 For your afternoon pick-me-up, try some dried fruit instead of reaching for a candy bar.
 This will give you a sweet snack but help you avoid a sugar rush (and the subsequent crash).
 Dates and raisins are great choices for this, but there is a whole host of dried fruit like apples, bananas, cranberries, apricots and more.
 Just make sure to limit your quantity because they tend to be higher in calories.

 Greek yogurt with berries

 One cup of Greek yogurt contains 17 grams of protein!
-Make sure you choose plain yogurt with no added sugar and add some fresh or frozen berries to it.
-Strawberries, raspberries, blackberries and blueberries are great options, as they contain many vitamins.
+Make sure you choose plain yogurt with no added sugar and add some fresh fruit or frozen berries to it.
+Strawberries, raspberries, blackberries and blueberries are great healthy options, as they contain many vitamins.

 A small container of cottage cheese has about 14 grams of protein and is a great afternoon snack.
-You can combine it canned peaches, crushed pineapple or apple sauce for a little sweetness.
+You can combine it with canned peaches, crushed pineapple or apple sauce for a little sweetness.
 You can even try it with some pepper and hot sauce to shake things up.

 Choose low-sodium or light cheese sticks or string cheese for a quick snack that’s high in protein and calcium.
 Just don’t overdo it, these can be high in calories too.

 This is a good healthy meal when you’re trying to avoid unhealthy fast food.
 Just chop up your favorite veggies before leaving home (or buy them pre-cut) and wrap them up in a whole wheat tortilla with some hummus for a nutrient-packed meal.

 Fish like tuna, salmon, sardines, and mackerel can be found in individual serving size containers and don’t need to be kept cold.
 Paired with some crackers, this is a great option with protein and heart healthy fats.